Passwords and Secrets

 Using HashiCorp Vault or OpenBao is the best way to store passwords and secrets.
 Restsh supports the login with an JWT token and fetching a key value.

-1. Set VAULT_HOST and VAULT_AUTH_ROLE
+1. Set VAULT_HOST or VAULT_ADDR and VAULT_AUTH_ROLE

-2. Set VAULT_ID_TOKEN and call vault.login or set the VAULT_TOKEN directly if you have a already a valid token.
+2. Set VAULT_ID_TOKEN and call vault.login or set the VAULT_TOKEN directly if you have already a valid token.

 3. Use vault.get to fetch a key value.